About the series

 READ RELATED STORIES

-Families are battling confusing & conflicting info from corrections officials about a new COVID-19 outbreak at Donovan state prison
+Families are battling confusing and conflicting info from corrections officials about a new COVID-19 outbreak at Donovan state prison.

 Learn about gaps in medical care, communication breakdowns and other findings from our latest investigation into Donovan state prison.

 While nearly a quarter of county corrections staff have been vaccinated, less than 1% of inmates have received doses.